GeistyBear/scaffold-eth1/README.md

 Further on as user lock in eth in a particular emoji token contract they wish to mint and the price increases with the supply and vice-versa if the user burns the token.

-## To-Do
-- Beautufy the design, right now the ui code in terms of styling is pretty simple and un-appealing the aim is get the design right in terms of the factors mentioned above

-- React code for leaderboard, need to sort the [emojiQuoteArray](https://github.com/scaffold-eth/scaffold-eth/blob/bonding-curve-emoji-feast/packages/react-app/src/views/ExampleUI.jsx#L78) with each object having different keys.